Kombucha Starter Kit - Best Buys

-Every Kombucha Starter Kit comes with FREE SHIPPING and is packaged and shipped immediately to preserve freshness.
+Each KKamp Kombucha Starter Kit come with FREE SHIPPING and is packaged and shipped immediately to preserve freshness.

 - Single SCOBY Culture - one full-sized SCOBY is perfect for a one gallon or smaller batch of Kombucha tea.
 Each culture comes packed in a full cup of strong starter liquid and is guaranteed to brew and reproduce for a lifetime supply if cared for.
 And we include DIY Kombucha recipes and tips plus Kombucha Mamma Web Support.
 World famous KKamp SCOBYs are the best available!